prasadlakmal/hr-system-demo/README.md

 ## TODO

 - The dashboard page with charts is incomplete, it needs to be integrated with back-end data.
-- Sorting and filtering at the moment works only with client side data, integrate it with backend APIs to enable backend sorting and filtering.
+- Sorting and filtering at the moment works only with client side data, should integrate it with backend APIs to enable backend sorting and filtering.
 - Add integration tests and E2E tests.
-- Give a warning on delete action.
+- UX improvements i.e: Giving a warning before delete action.
-- Improving UX